 Schools and early years settings: the National Year of Reading 2026

-In 2026, we’re inviting the nation to Go All In and discover how reading in all its forms can unlock more of what we love.
+In 2026, we’re inviting the nation to Go All In and discover how reading print and digital novels, non-fiction and poetry, exploring comics, magazines and graphic novels, or listening to audiobooks can unlock more of what we love.
 Together, we’ll re-engage one of the most powerful tools for equity and opportunity: a lifelong love of reading.

-Why schools and early years settings matter
+The role of schools and early years settings

-You are at the heart of children and young people’s reading experiences whether you are involved in early years, primary or secondary education and whatever your subject focus.
-Throughout 2026, join us for high-quality, research rooted professional learning for you as education professionals and exciting, memorable content for your pupils and students.
+Teachers, librarians and all education practitioners - you are at the heart of children and young people’s reading experiences whether you are involved in early years, primary or secondary education and whatever your subject focus.

-Option 1: 'Go All In' structured pathway
+Option 1: 'Go All In' Learning Management System for free

 - The representative will be added to your chosen phase pathway where your whole school or setting will follow a guided journey of the offer each term.